rsrini7/dspy-rag-bm25-rerank-llm/README.md

 5.  **LLM Generation**: The top reranked context is sent to an LLM (via OpenRouter) to generate a final answer.
 6.  **Answer Output**: The answer is returned to the user.

+---

+## Project Overview

+This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline built with DSPy.
+It combines keyword search (BM25) and dense vector search (ChromaDB with Sentence Transformers) followed by a reranking step (Cross-Encoder) to retrieve relevant context for a Language Model (LLM) to generate an answer.
+The project includes both a command-line interface (`main.py`) and an interactive Streamlit web application (`app.py`).

+---

 ## Features

 *   **Hybrid Retrieval**: Combines dense embedding (vector) search and BM25 keyword search.